bwood/quicksilver-settingsphp/README.md

 1. The new settings.php will be
 copied, commited and pushed to the individual site repository.
 This file will be identical to the current settings.php in the upstream repo.
 2. The site's pantheon.yml will be removed thereby disabling Quicksilver.
-The next time updates are applied, we will not see conflicts related settings.php.
+The next time updates are applied, we will not see conflicts related to settings.php.